multydoffer/Error-Analysis/README.md

    macro avg       0.51      0.51      0.51      1241
 weighted avg       0.52      0.51      0.51      1241

-This analysis suggests that the error patterns in CNN, Transforemr and SSM are not obvious.
+This analysis suggests that the error patterns in CNN, Transformer and SSM are not obvious.